District of Columbia Bar

 DC Bar Association

-The new headquarters for the DC Bar Association is one of the first office buildings to be constructed as part of the Mt.
+The new headquarters for the DC Bar Association is one of the first office buildings constructed as part of the Mt.
 Vernon Triangle master plan.
-It is designed specifically for the Bar program and will be owned by the organization as a way to manage their financial position.
+It is designed specifically for the Bar program and is owned by the organization as a way to manage their financial position.

 The above grade area is 105,525 gsf on eight floors.
 The ground floor provides retail, service, and entrance lobby functions.
 Floors two and three provide numerous meeting, conference, and classroom spaces and therefore are much taller than the typical floors above, Floors 4 though 7, which are office floors.
 The eighth floor is a rooftop meeting space with outside terrace amenity space.

 The floor plans are unique in the city.
 The building is relatively narrow, allowing the space facing the street to be 45’ in depth.
 The opposite side of the core, which faces the interior of the block, is a circulation corridor.
 As a result, all occupants have good access to light and views.